jenniferpham/Tech-Interview-Cheat-Sheet/README.md

 }
 ```

-### <a id="hash"></a> Hash Table or Hash Map
-#### Definition
-- Stores data with key value pairs.
-- **Hash functions** accept a key and return an output unique only to that specific key.
-  - This is known as **hashing**, which is the concept that an input and an output have a one-to-one correspondence to map information.
-  - Hash functions return a unique address in memory for that data.

-#### What you need to know
-- Designed to optimize searching, insertion, and deletion.
-- **Hash collisions** are when a hash function returns the same output for two distinct inputs.
-  - All hash functions have this problem.
-  - This is often accommodated for by having the hash tables be very large.
-- Hashes are important for associative arrays and database indexing.

-#### Time Complexity
-- Indexing:         Hash Tables: `O(1)`
-- Search:           Hash Tables: `O(1)`
-- Insertion:        Hash Tables: `O(1)`

 ### <a id="tree"></a> Tree
 #### Definition
 - data structure that consists of nodes in parent/child relationship (if siblings are connected, then that's a **graph**)